Intel-bigdata/OAP/docs/OAP-User-Guide.md

 - --conf spark.sql.oap.fiberCache.persistent.memory.initial.size
 - --conf spark.sql.oap.fiberCache.persistent.memory.reserved.size

-These configurations will overwrite the values specified in Spark configuration file.
+These configurations will override the values specified in Spark configuration file.
 After the configuration is done, you can execute the following command to start Thrift Server.

 ```
 cd OAP-TPCDS-TOOL